torjaquintero/verilogcourse/README.md

 ## Exercise No. 2
 In this exercise, we design a top-level module called top_puertas, which instantiates several logic gate submodules: NOT, AND, OR, NAND, NOR, XOR, and XNOR.
 The system takes two inputs (in_a and in_b) and produces one output for each type of gate.
 This design helps students understand the concept of hierarchy in Verilog, module reuse, and the integration of multiple logic components in a single system.
 The outputs are displayed on the Nexys A7-100T board LEDs, allowing physical verification of each gate’s behavior.

+## Exercise No. 3
+This exercise covers the design of a half adder, a combinational circuit that adds two bits and produces a sum and a carry output.
+It is implemented in two versions: a structural version using previously created XOR and AND modules, and a behavioral version using direct logic operations.
+Both implementations are validated with a testbench that compares their outputs across all possible input combinations.
+This exercise is fundamental to understanding the difference between structural and behavioral design in Verilog and serves as a stepping stone toward more complex adders like the full adder.